FOUNDATIONS

 -

 It is not.
 While there will be space for sharing and all experiences and personal shares are welcome, this space is designed primarily for shared learning, not processing.
-I would recommend that you have other mental health support as needed.
+I’m trusting that we all are able to tune into our bodies and take things at a pace that feels within our capacity.
+If you feel like you could benefit from additional support, I am available to book 1:1 sessions for more focused, individual holding.

 -